 Why Evangelicals love Israel

-Jerusalem is significant to all Christians.
-But it is especially meaningful to Evangelicals.
+Jerusalem is significant to all Christians and it is especially meaningful to Evangelicals.

 (Romans 11:17) “But if some of the branches were broken off, and you, although a wild olive shoot, were grafted in among the others and now share in the nourishing root of the olive tree.”

 This is where the apocalyptic end of age, the battle of Armageddon, will take place.

 The emphasis on the end times is a longing for Jesus to return and usher in the Kingdom of God — a time when “all oppression shall cease” and all suffering will be abolished from the world, as the Christmas hymn “O Holy Night” glorifies.
 They don’t want death and destruction.
 They want peace and an end to suffering — and believe Jesus will bring that about.